 Location/Area of Operation

 Xinjiang Province and neighboring countries in the region.

-External Aid
+External Aid ETIM has received training and financial assistance from al-Oa

 ETIM has received training and financial assistance from al-Qa'ida."
-[2q] (Chapter 6 - Terrorist Groups)
+[2k] (Chapter 6 - Terrorist Groups)